SELF-Technology/self-chain-public/docs/Roadmap/Token/Tokenomics.md

 ## Deflationary Mechanisms

 ### 1. **Subscription Burns**
-- 50% of subscription payments are burned
+- % of subscription payments are burned (TBC)
 - Reduces circulating supply over time

 ### 2. **Buyback & Burn**
 Revenue from SELF services is used for buybacks:
-- 40% of buyback tokens are burned
+- 40% of buyback tokens are burned (TBC)
-- 40% distributed to stakers
+- 40% distributed to stakers (TBC)
-- 20% for premium user rebates
+- 20% for premium user rebates (TBC)

 ### 3. **Transaction Burns**
-- Small percentage of SELF Chain transactions burned
+- Small percentage of SELF Chain transactions burned (TBC)
 - Increases scarcity as network usage grows

 ## Supply Schedule